Discovered: April 20, 2011

 - Double-click the FixAcl.exe file to start the tool.

 - Click Start to begin the process, and then allow the tool to run.

-NOTE: If you have any problems when you run the tool, restart the computer in Safe mode and run the tool again.
+Note: If you have any problems when you run the tool, or it does not appear to remove the threat, restart the computer in safe mode and run the tool again.